AdriB1806/solar-pv-dashboard/LIVE_DATA_INTEGRATION.md

 - Streamlit (Streamlit Cloud or local `streamlit run`) — recommended for quick/public deployments.
 - Docker / self-hosted (with optional Prometheus) — recommended for private, high-throughput, or monitored deployments.

-Files in this workspace you will use
+Files in this workspace we will use

 - `app/dashboard.py` — main Streamlit app (this repo's UI).
-Update its data-loading functions to point to a live source.
 - `data/pv_data.csv` — example static CSV used today.
-Avoid writing live data into the repo when using Streamlit Cloud.
-- `app/prometheus_exporter.py` — exporter that exposes Prometheus metrics (optional).
+- `app/prometheus_exporter.py` — exporter that exposes Prometheus metrics.
 - `Dockerfile`, `Dockerfile.exporter`, `docker-compose.yml` — Docker builds and orchestration for self-hosting.
 - `.streamlit/config.toml` — streamlit server settings.